cmpt376temper/bitcoin/README.md

 Development Process
 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly to indicate new official, stable release versions of Bitcoin Core.
+The master branch is built and tested but is not guaranteed to be completely stable.
+Tags are created to indicate new official, stable release versions of Bitcoin Core.

-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).
+CONTRIBUTING.md describes the contribution workflow.

 The developer [mailing list](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev) should be used to discuss complicated or controversial changes before working